 How to discipline your kids without physical punishment

-Why not parent by spanking and hitting your child?
+Why not discipline your child by spanking and hitting your child?
 The answer is simple.
-When they are young physical discipline works because it feeds into our most basic learning mechanism.
+When they are young, physical discipline works because it feeds into our most basic learning mechanism.
 "Don't do that because it hurts."
 While that level of training is good at a very early age (in the opinion of this middle-aged dad of four, with the oldest being 18), it is not effective to teach and guide a child as they get older.
-You can't spank a 20-year-old child So what do you do?
+You can't spank a 20-year-old child.
+So what do you do?

-- 8Be a role model for your children."Walking the walk" is more important that than "talking the talk".
+- 8"Walking the walk" is more important that than "talking the talk".
 Being a model for your child is far more effective in training long term behaviour.
-If your kids see how much you love and respect your wife (their mom); if they see you doing household chores which were reserved in yesteryears for women only but you are not embarrassed to do; if you stick to your word like when you promise your daughter that you will be present at her school play; if you promise your son you will take him to the basket ball game and in spite of "something coming up" you still honour your word and take him; if you lose a harmless bet with your 7 year old kiddo and you actually wash the dishes as promised - your actions will influence their minds and hearts in a way no talking could ever do.Advertisement
+If your kids see how much you love and respect your wife (their mom); if they see you doing household chores which were reserved in yesteryears for women only but you are not embarrassed to do; if you stick to your word like when you promise your daughter that you will be present at her school play; if you promise your son you will take him to the basket ball game and in spite of "something coming up" you still honour your word and take him; if you lose a harmless bet with your 7 year old kiddo and you actually wash the dishes as promised - your actions will influence their minds and hearts in a way no talking could ever do.Be a role model for your children.

 - Bond with your child on a level that they can learn from you and your experiences.

 - Let them look up to you so they are motivated by wanting to please and wanting your approval.

 - Do your part to give approval when it's warranted.

 - Create opportunities for your child to do the right thing and get your approval.
 No matter how small you have to start, you can then work up to larger and larger issues.